jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 This [FreeCAD-Tutorial] is a good start to get used to FreeCAD for creating 3D Models.

-With `freecad freecad-cfd.FCStd` or `make openfreecadgui` you can open freecad and loading directly the already prepared data in the linked freecad-file.
+With `freecad freecad-cfd.FCStd` or `make open-freecad` you can open freecad and loading directly the already prepared data in the linked freecad-file.

     freecad freecad-cfd.FCStd